Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 UNSUBSCRIBE-XFR.
 In the SUBSCRIBE-XFR response the server MUST echo back the MESSAGE ID value unchanged.

-The other header fields MUST be set as described in the DSO spec- ification [RFC8490].
+The other header fields MUST be set as described in the DSO specification [RFC8490].
 The DNS OPCODE field contains the OPCODE value for DNS Stateful Operations (6).
 The four count fields MUST be zero, and the corresponding four sections MUST be empty (i.e., absent).